tong-ece-cmu/Unnamed-Simulator/ARCH2NOTES.md

 Result of function unit are stored into flip-flops.
 Load and Store unit data valid flip-flop is set.

-If load and store unit has data, valid bit is set, boardcast it on common data bus.
-Else if arithmatic unit has data, valid bit is set, boardcast it on common data bus.
-The common data bus should have a valid bit to signal its data is valid.
+If load and store unit has data, and there is a valid entry ID, boardcast it on common data bus.
+Else if arithmatic unit has data, and there is a valid entry ID, boardcast it on common data bus.
+Any thing above zero is a valid entry ID.

+There are mutliple function unit that tries to use the common data bus.
+If the result wasn't able to boardcast this cycle.
+We need hold on to it and wait for the next cycle.
+The function result will need to keep its value.
+The reservation station entry been executed need to keep its value.

+We will have a wire going to exe combinational logic block and issue combinational logic block to tell them the result wasn't broadcasted.

 # System C Implementation Issues